olimorris/onedarkpro.nvim/README.md

 - `vue`
 - `yaml`

-Please see the [Contributing](https://github.com/olimorris/onedarkpro.nvim/blob/main/CONTRIBUTING.md) guide if you would like add support for new filetypes.
+> **Note**: Please see the [Contributing](https://github.com/olimorris/onedarkpro.nvim/blob/main/CONTRIBUTING.md) guide if you would like add support for new filetypes.

 Specific filetypes can be disabled as follows: